PelerYuan/PQuiz/README.md

 # Navigate into the project directory
 cd PQuiz

+# Create working folders

+mkdir data tmp

-# Create a configure file
+# Create a configure filetmp
 vim configure.json

 # The configure file should be like this: